 Peer-to-peer file sharing (P2P) uses software (not your web browser) to transfer M&A files without the need for a central server.
 Individual users in this type of network are called “peers”, that is, peers.
 Each peer is an end-user computer that connects to another peer that hosts M&A files that can then be transferred over the Internet.

 In cloud services, M&A files are stored in online storage.
 When a user uploads their data to online storage or platform, a unique URL is generated.
 When a file owner shares this URL with other users, he gives them access to download and share M&A files on that platform.
+The example here could be virual data room.

 Even if you are not familiar with the different types of M&A file sharing, you have probably already used file sharing through email providers.
 Every time you attach a file or document to your email, you are transferring data over the open Internet.